NRA lawyer Chuck Michel predicts Peruta CCW decision will be overturned.

 Ultimately, my lawsuit will be won or lost before the appellate courts.
 My lawsuit is unique in that it has always maintained that the US Supreme Court meant exactly what it said about carrying firearms in public.
 The so called gun-rights groups have either told the courts that the Supreme Court really didn’t mean what it said or they have failed to challenge the constitutionality of any California law banning the carrying of loaded firearms in public.

-In every case where they have argued the opposite of what the Supreme Court said, they have lost.
+In every case but one where the so called gun-rights groups and convicted criminals have argued the opposite of what the Supreme Court said, they have lost.
 Ironically, their losses have only served to strengthen my lawsuit.
 Every time a Federal judge issues a decision saying that the Supreme Court meant what it said, my case moves that much closer to victory.

 Please make a donation today,